'Something Is Wrong On the Internet' - Slashdot

 Something is wrong?
 With...what?
 (Score:3, Insightful)

 How Hard Is It To Curate Youtube KIDS Properly???
-(Score:4, Insightful)
+(Score:5, Insightful)

 Can you imagine the trauma stories that would come out of that office?
 Have you ever actually sat and watched legit children's programming?
 I doubt the smut-porn police would last more than a week.